bogdanvuk/bdp/doc/source/tutorial.rst

 The *fig* object
 ----------------

-The *fig* object accepts the BDP templates via '<<' operator and memorizes their TikZ renderings in order to form coplete TikZ image.
+The *fig* object accepts the BDP templates via '<<' operator and memorizes their TikZ renderings in order to form complete TikZ image.
 Additionally *fig* memorizes the template objects too, and can be used to reference them.
 The templates can be referenced via their text attribute, or via order in which they were rendered.
 Both are done via indexing operator.
 When referencing via template text, wildcards '*' and '?' can be used.
 The following example demonstrates the two ways.

 .. literalinclude:: images/fig_reference.py